 Students

-1. Membership Qualifications: Student representatives must be enrolled in programs leading to certification by the Education Professional Standards Board and are appointed by the Student Government Association.
+1. Membership Qualifications: Student representatives must be enrolled in programs leading to certification by the Education Professional Standards Board and are appointed by the Student National EducationAssociation.

 2. Term of Office: Student representatives shall serve one-year terms and may be reappointed.